How's the real estate market in Maine? What's my home worth today?

-Much is tied to how's the job market?
+Much is tied to how's the job market in the local area?
 What's the pay scale?
 How diverse is the local business landscape keeping the small Maine town humming?
 Those unique local dynamics factor in one by one to the what's a home is worth in the Maine community.
 For example, if one big mill is the bulk of the employment options and it reduces its work force or closes completely, ouch.
-The home for sale swims in a local market and those waters heat up or cool off quickly.
+The home for sale swims in a local market and those waters can heat up or cool off quickly.

 Many factors influence the broker price opinion or market analysis of a home's value that better match up with the Maine real estate market report.